Golden Agri Resources Ltd

 10. Reports through standardised reporting systems?

-The company's sustainability report has been prepared in accordance with GRI standards: Core option.
-The company has also submitted CDP questionnaires for forests, climate change and water security in 2022.
+The company has submitted CDP questionnaires for forests, climate change, and water security in 2022 and 2023.

 -